 Behavioral Interview Questions

-Describe a PR crises you had.
+- Describe a PR crisis you had.
 How did you handle it?

 Tips for responding: In your answer, you'll want to briefly summarize the situation ("A client's product needed to be recalled.").
 Then, talk about what you did ("We had a strategy on hand for this kind of situation, which we modified to fit the circumstances.
 We had a conference call with the client, who was initially reluctant to make statements online.
 We explained why that was a mistake, using case studies from recalls done by similar companies.").
 Then, talk about the results ("In the end, since we got ahead of negative press, this wound up being a PR win.
 We got positive write-ups in several major media outlets, and perception of the client remains strong.").
 This is known as the STAR method, and it helps you give a coherent, meaningful response.

 - Give me an example of how you creatively solved a problem at work.

 - Tell me about a print campaign you have worked on?

 - How would you communicate with a reporter?